Lancekc83/Eynzo/README.md

 - SR learner is bypassed.
 - Steer Ratio of 17.99
 - "Laneless" is ON via lane_planner.py (Please leave Laneless Toggle OFF)
-- Camera offset is -0.15  Phone is 0.2° Left/Right  This should at least eliminate Left
+- Camera offset is -0.15  Phone is 0.2° Left/Right  This should at least eliminate left hug.

 The above mod gave me the feeling of a car being planted on the ground.
 My condifence level is high.
 And curves are a godsend for our lowly Accord.